StackExchange/dnscontrol/docs/get-zones.md

    TTL
    Record Type (A, AAAA, CNAME, etc.)
    Target and arguments (quoted like in a zonefile)

+The --ttl flag applies to pretty and dsl formats.

 EXAMPLES:
    dnscontrol get-zones myr53 ROUTE53 example.com